j801h/j801h.github.io/_projects/fea.md

 <br>

-Where 'U' represents fluid velocity, and points are colored based on fluid velocity profile.
-Looks good!
+Points are colored based on fluid velocity profiles, with 'U' representing fluid velocity.

-Unfortunately, the SimFlow output files seem to have a compilation error that makes the temperature data unreadable, so I will be troubleshooting that next.
+However, the SimFlow output files had a compilation error, making the temperature data unreadable.
+I will troubleshoot this issue next.

-*minor update here: because openFOAM is designed for Linux systems, I think the temperature data I generated on my Windows machine was corrupted due to compatibility issues.
-I have created an ubuntu partition on my machine that is more compatible with openFOAM outputs, and have had better results with other simulations (see below).
-If I have time, I will regenerate these results on Ubuntu to get accurate temperature data.
+*Update: I suspect the temperature data corruption is due to compatibility issues between openFOAM and my Windows machine, as openFOAM is designed for Linux systems.
+After creating an Ubuntu partition for better compatibility, I have had better results with other simulations.
+I will regenerate these results on Ubuntu to obtain accurate temperature data if time permits.

 ### Transient Flow Case

-Because openFOAM comes with several tutorials for using its various solvers, I have decided to work with those and adapt them to suit the heat exchanger problem, rather than building the repository from scratch.
-I have experimented with the pisoFoam solver, which uses the PISO (Pressure-Implicit with Splitting of Operators) algorithm to decouple the pressure and velocity fields in the momentum equation, allowing for an efficient and stable solution of the incompressible Navier-Stokes equations.
-Additionally, pisoFoam can handle turbulence modeling by incorporating various turbulence models, such as k-epsilon, k-omega, or large-eddy simulation (LES), to account for the effects of turbulence on the fluid flow.
-The pisoFoam solver source code contains an example repo that models a system that consists of a pipe with a ball valve in the middle, which regulates the flow of fluid through the pipe.
-This example showcases a FEA solution of the incompressible Navier-Stokes equations for transient conditions in three dimensions.
-After running this simulation, I was able to develop the following animation using ParaView:
+To adapt existing openFOAM tutorials for the heat exchanger problem, I experimented with the pisoFoam solver, which uses the PISO (Pressure-Implicit with Splitting of Operators) algorithm to decouple pressure and velocity fields in the momentum equation.
+This allows for efficient and stable solutions of the incompressible Navier-Stokes equations.
+PisoFoam can also handle turbulence modeling by incorporating various models, such as k-epsilon, k-omega, or large-eddy simulation (LES).

+The pisoFoam solver source code includes an example of a system with a pipe and a ball valve, demonstrating a 3D FEA solution of the incompressible Navier-Stokes equations for transient conditions.
+I created animations using ParaView to visualize the simulation results:

 <br>